19dbo91/challenge3-password-gen/README.md

 ## Usage

-- In your preferred browser, open URL: <deployed-url-here>
+- In your preferred browser, open URL: <https://19dbo91.github.io/challenge3-password-gen/>
 - Click the button to generate a password

 You will be presented with a series of prompts for password criteria